 - How people’s differing views can divide a society

-As part of children’s Personal and Social development we give them opportunities to work with charities and inspirational individuals.
+As part of children’s development, we give them opportunities to work with charities and inspirational individuals.
 We believe this will motivate and inspire our children to try their best and achieve their goals.
 Throughout the school year, children are given many opportunities to work with the charity ‘WE Schools’ and organisations such as UNICEF.
 We also encourage children to take part in local and global actions to make the world a better place and children have opportunities to take part in various campaigns.
+External visitors such as Women’s Aid, Loudmouth and NSPCC work with children to receive specialist provision.

 The health and wellbeing of our pupils is pivotal to us at Adderley Primary and through the Health Education curriculum, we aim to equip children with life-long skills and knowledge that will enable our children to lead and maintain a healthy and safe lifestyle.
 More specifically we aim to ensure that children will: